 - recognise situations in which ethical matters arise and apply ethical, societal and organisational values to situations and choices.

-You'll acquire and develop transferable skills such that you are able to:
+You will acquire and develop transferable skills to:

 - communicate effectively using a range of media, including preparing and appraising business reports; including listening to, negotiating with and persuading and influencing others

-- manage and develop self and develop as a reflective practitioner; exercise sensitivity to diversity in people and different situations; and continue learning and reflection in your workplace
+- manage and develop as a reflective practitioner; exercise sensitivity to diversity in people and different situations; and continue learning and reflection in your workplace

 - perform effectively within a team environment, and recognise and utilise other people’s contributions in group processes; perform team selection, delegation, development and management.